mapproxy/mapproxy/doc/seed.rst

   pip install multiprocessing

-If you want to use polygons to define your geographical extend of the seeding area, instead of simple bounding box, you will also need Shapely and GEOS.
+If you want to use polygons to define your geographical extent of the seeding area, instead of simple bounding box, you will also need Shapely and GEOS.
 For loading polygons from shapefiles you'll also need GDAL/OGR.

 On Debian::